+90 212 385 31 00

 What is radiotherapy?

-• Each session may take several minutes to half an hour.
+• Each session lasts between several minutes to half an hour.

-• Radiotherapy may cause tenderness and irritation of the skin.
+• It may cause skin tenderness and irritation.

-• The side effects of radiotherapy are temporary and may vary depending on the area being treated.
+• Side effects are typically temporary and vary depending on the treatment area.

-In Department of Radiation Oncology, ionizing radiation is used to take malignant tumors under control as a part of cancer treatment.
-Devices that are developed to deliver the radiation to the diseased organ in the most accurate and appropriate way, also known as Linear Accelerator, are required for this purpose.
-“Radiotherapy” or “radiation therapy” implies using those devices to deliver high-dose radiation in order to destruct cancerous tissue or to ensure palliation.
+In the Department of Radiation Oncology, ionizing radiation is used to control malignant tumors as part of cancer treatment.
+Devices such as Linear Accelerators, developed to precisely deliver radiation to the affected area, are required for this purpose.
+Radiotherapy, also known as radiation therapy, involves using these devices to deliver high-dose radiation to destroy cancerous tissue or provide palliation.

 Modalities used in treatment processes in the Department of Radiation Oncology are as follows: